Q: I'm leaving for 3 weeks, can you take care of my pets?

 of times during the week while I'm at work?

 A: Absolutely, as I have a very flexible schedule.
-Sometimes my daily visits vary day to day with my clients.
+Sometimes my daily visits vary from day to day with my clients.

 Q: Can you take care of other animals besides cats and dogs?